 “When your mental health becomes impacted by social media then it is time for a detox.” ~ Germany Kent

-In order to delete my 75+ drafts on TikTok, I had to delete the app.
+My first goal was to delete my 75+ drafts on TikTok, so I had to delete the app.
 However, once I deleted the app I had no desire to redownload it.
 This is what began my 30-day social media detox, that become several months with on and off usage and rarely any posting until academic breaks.

 1. Track Your Social Media Usage